octo-kumo/physics-project/src/markdowns/sc_exp_3.md

 Electrons have spin$\frac12$, so they are fermions, but the total spin of a **Cooper pair** is integer (0 or 1) so it is a composite **boson**.
 Therefore, unlike electrons, multiple Cooper pairs are allowed to be in the **same quantum state**.

-Hence cooper pairs can, and have the tendency of collapsing into the same **ground state**.
+Hence cooper pairs can, and will collapse into the same **ground state**.

 > *The idea of paired electrons, though not fully accurate, captures the sense of it*